European GP: Toro Rosso qualifying report

 No doubt, a processional race is just what Red Bull Racing would like, as they locked out the front row today, with Sebastian Vettel on pole and Mark Webber second.
 The second row sees the McLaren of Lewis Hamilton in third spot, with Fernando Alonso alongside him for Ferrari.
 The second Prancing Horse of Felipe Massa qualified fifth fastest, just one hundredth of a second quicker than the Renault of Robert Kubica.

-- Toro Rosso: We think we can still improve quite a lot
+- Toro Rosso: A productive day during which we learned a lot